-Ultimately behind-the-scenes ServiceStack is just built on top of Raw ASP.NET IHttpHandler’s.
-Existing abstractions and xmlconfig-encumbered legacy ASP.NET providers have been abandoned, in favour of fresh, simple and clean Caching, Session and Authentication providers all based on clean POCOs, supporting multiple back-ends and all working seamlessly with each other.
-Our best-practices architecture is purposely kept simple, introduces no new concepts or artificial constructs and can all be eloquently captured in the diagram below:
+Ultimately behind-the-scenes ServiceStack is just built on top of ASP.NET’s Raw IHttpAsyncHandler.
+Existing abstractions and xmlconfig-encumbered legacy ASP.NET providers have been abandoned, in favour of fresh, simple and clean Caching, Session and Authentication providers all based on clean POCOs, supporting multiple back-ends and all working seamlessly together.
+Our best-practices architecture is purposely kept simple, introduces minimal new concepts or artificial constructs that can all be eloquently captured in the diagram below:

 Having all clients share the same interface allow them to be hot-swappable at run-time without code changes and keep them highly testable where the same unit test can also serve as an XML, JSON, JSV, SOAP Integration Test.

 By promoting clean (endpoint-ignorant and dependency-free) Service and DTO classes, your web services are instantly re-usable and can be hosted in non-http contexts as well.
 E.g. The client architecture when one of the built-in MQ Host is enabled:

 The entry point for all ASP.NET and HttpListener requests is in the ServiceStack.HttpHandlerFactory whose purpose is to return the appropriate IHttpHandler for the incoming request.

 There are 2 distinct modes in any ServiceStack application:

 The implementation of this can be visualized below:

 IHttpHandler is returned, it gets executed with the current ASP.NET or HttpListener request wrapped in a common IRequest instance.